A method for generating realistic correlation matrices

-The Toeplitz structure has been used extensively in classification and discriminant analysis as a model for group correlations \citep{Pang09,Storey07,Zuber09,Witten09,guo07}.
-Further, it has been used in the time series literature to model a single group \citep{Ng10,Joe06}.
+The Toeplitz structure has been used extensively in classification, discriminant analysis and in the time series literature as a model for group correlations.
 In particular, the model we follow assumes that each pair of adjacent observations is highly correlated and that the correlations between the $i$th and $j$th observations decay exponentially with respect to $|i-j|$.
-The following algorithm, whose justification can be found in Subsection \ref{SubsectionAlgorithmToeplitz} of Appendix \ref{Appendix}, produces noisy correlation matrices based upon the Toeplitz template.
+The following algorithm, whose justification can be found in Section \ref {SubsectionAlgorithmToeplitz} of \hyperref[Appendix]{Appendix}, produces noisy correlation matrices based upon the Toeplitz template.

-\begin{Algorithm} Let \begin{itemize} \item $K$ denote a positive integer (the number of clusters) and $k = 1,2\ldots, K$, \item $g_k$ be a positive integer (the size of the $k$th group), \item $N = \sum_{k=1}^K g_k$ (size of the desired matrix), \item $\rho_k$ be such that $0 \leq \rho_k < 1$ (correlation factor in the $k$th group), \item $\rho_{\max} = \max\{\rho_1,\rho_2,\ldots,\rho_K\}$ (maximum correlation factor), \item $\Sigma_k$ be the $g_k \times g_k$ Toeplitz correlation matrix
+\begin{Algorithm} Let \begin{itemize} \item$K$ denote a positive integer (the number of clusters) and $k = 1,2,\ldots, K$, \item$g_k$ be a positive integer (the size of the $k$th group), \item$N = \sum_{k=1}^K g_k$ (size of the desired matrix), \item$\rho_k$ be such that $0 \leq\rho_k < 1$ (correlation factor in the $k$th group), \item$\rho_{\max} = \max\{\rho_1,\rho_2,\ldots,\rho_K\}$ (maximum correlation factor), \item$\Sigma_k$ be the $g_k \times g_k$ Toeplitz correlation matrix

-(correlation matrix for $k$th group), \item $\Sigma$ be the $N \times N$ matrix having the blocks $\Sigma_1, \Sigma_2, \ldots, \Sigma_k$ along the diagonal and zeros elsewhere,
+(correlation matrix for $k$th group), \item$\Sigma$ be the $N \times N$ matrix having the blocks $\Sigma_1, \Sigma_2, \ldots, \Sigma_k$ along the diagonal and zeros elsewhere,

-\item $0 < \epsilon < \dfrac{1 - \rho_{\max}}{1 + \rho_{\max}}$ (maximum entry-wise random noise),
+\item$0 < \epsilon< \dfrac{1 - \rho_{\max}}{1 + \rho_{\max}}$ (maximum entry-wise random noise),

-\item $M$ be a positive integer (the dimension of the noise space). \end{itemize} Select $N$ unit vectors $\vec{u}_1, \vec{u}_2, \ldots, \vec{u}_N$ from $\R^M$ and form the $M \times N$ matrix $U=(\vec{u}_1 | \vec{u}_2 | \cdots | \vec{u}_N)$ whose columns are the $\vec{u}_i$.
+\item$M$ be a positive integer (the dimension of the noise space). \end{itemize} Select $N$ unit vectors $\vec{u}_1, \vec{u}_2, \ldots, \vec{u}_N$ from $\R^M$ and form the $M \times N$ matrix $U=(\vec{u}_1 | \vec{u}_2 | \cdots| \vec{u}_N)$ whose columns are the $\vec{u}_i$.
 The $N \times N$ matrix

-is a correlation matrix whose entries satisfy $|S_{ij} - \Sigma_{ij} | \leq \epsilon$ and whose condition number satisfies
+is a correlation matrix whose entries satisfy $|S_{ij} - \Sigma_{ij} | \leq\epsilon$ and whose condition number satisfies

 \end{Algorithm}